9976 George III Antique Silver Salts

 10106 George II Antique Silver Salver

 A fine early English silver salver by the sought after maker Charles Frederick Kandler.
-Of square form, and raised on tall scrolling feet, this rare salver is hand engraved with an expansive outer border of scroll motifs, the centre with the crest of a dog with a tree behind.
+Of square form, and raised on tall scrolling feet, this rare salver is hand engraved with an expansive outer border of scroll motifs, the centre with the Tatton crest of a greyhound tied to a tree.
 Super heavy quality and feels very good in the hand.
 Perfect to stand a bottle or wine glass on top.
 Weight 408 grams, 13.1 troy ounces.
 Width 16cm.
 Height 4cm.
 London 1759.
 Maker Charles Frederick Kandler.
 Sterling silver.

 10111 George III Antique Silver Plate

 A handsome antique silver dinner plate with plain styling and magnificent shell and gadroon borders.
 Excellent quality and manufacture as you’d expect from this world famous silversmith.
 Hand engraved to the top and bottom rim there are two crests and mottos for the Marquis of Londonderry* and the Order of the Bath.
 The underside bears the pattern number 820.
 Total weight 745 grams, 23.9 troy ounces.
 Diameter 26.5cm.
 London 1813.
 Maker Paul Storr (1771-1844).

 An antique silver cream jug, with a good early date, of baluster form.
 With a shaped handle, curved rim and 3 hoof feet.
 Good gauge silver and nice chunky feel.
 Hand engraved to the front is an armorial crest.
 Weight 117 grams, 3.76 troy ounces.
 Height 10cm (top of handle, 8cm (top of pouring lip).
 London 1731.
 Maker Louis Laroche.
 Sterling silver.